UNIT 1 • FREE

 • ND CS 6.S.1 / 7.S.1 / 8.S.1 (Grades 6-8): Examine the positive and negative impacts of technology on how people live, work, and interact, including considerations of equitable access.
 (Students consider what it means for a Tribal nation to have or lack a strong web presence, connecting computing to Tribal sovereignty and digital equity from the first unit.)

 • ND Indigenous Language Standard 2.1 (All Grades): Learners investigate, explain, and reflect on the relationship of practices to the customs, traditions, and perspectives of the cultures studied.
-(The unit covers all four ND Tribal nations across three distinct cultural heritages: Sioux/Dakota, MHA (Mandan, Hidatsa, Arikara), and Anishinaabe - reflecting the true cultural diversity of North Dakota's Indigenous peoples.)
+(The unit covers all five ND Tribal nations across three distinct cultural heritages: Sioux/Dakota (Spirit Lake Nation, Standing Rock Sioux Tribe, and Sisseton Wahpeton Oyate), MHA (Mandan, Hidatsa, Arikara), and Anishinaabe - reflecting the true cultural diversity of North Dakota's Indigenous peoples.)

 • ND Indigenous Language Standard 5.3 (All Grades): Learners value and promote Indigenous, heritage, and native languages and show interest in efforts to preserve and revitalize those that are endangered through active engagement in language and cultural activities.
 (Building a webpage about Tribal nations is a direct act of cultural engagement.
 Students use technology to make Indigenous presence visible and discoverable online.)